spruteanu/scrambler/docs/Design.md

   Keep in mind that fields are matched in the order how definitions are declared.
 1. Keep custom generation rules simple<br/>
   It is not recommended to create inner rules in definition under groovy script.
 Such constructions may have performance issues, as they are compiled dynamically.
-Instead, define the value class bellow and mark to compile statically or define it as java class.
+Instead, define the data class bellow and mark to compile statically or define it as java class.
 1. Declare definitions independent of usage context<br/>
   For better re-usage, keep definitions detached of usage context (do not use specific classes).